What is Cathode Ray Tube?

 The apparatus of the experiment incorporated a tube made of glass containing two pieces of metals at the opposite ends which acted as an electrode.
 The two metal pieces were connected with an external voltage.
 The pressure of the gas inside the tube was lowered by evacuating the air.

 Procedure of the Experiment

 - High voltage is passed to the two metal pieces to ionize the air and make it a conductor of electricity.

 - The electricity starts flowing as the circuit was complete.

 - To identify the constituents of the ray produced by applying a high voltage to the tube, the dipole was set up as an add-on in the experiment.

-- The positive pole and negative pole was kept on either side of the discharge ray.
+- The positive pole and negative pole were kept on either side of the discharge ray.

 - When the dipoles were applied, the ray was repelled by the negative pole and it was deflected towards the positive pole.

-- This was further confirmed by placing the phosphorescent substance at the end of discharge ray.
-It glows when hit by discharge ray.
-By carefully observing the places where fluorescence was observed, it was noted that the deflections were towards the positive side.
+- This was further confirmed by placing the phosphorescent substance at the end of the discharge ray.
+It glows when hit by a discharge ray.
+By carefully observing the places where fluorescence was observed, it was noted that the deflections were on the positive side.
 So the constituents of the discharge tube were negatively charged.